Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation

-In the eqn(240) above, we have used the following notation: $K$ is the anharmonicity-index.
+In the eqn.(211) above, we have used the following notation: $K$ is the anharmonicity-index,

-$\alpha\equiv(\omega^2 - 1)$, where $\bar{\psi}$ and $\bar{E}$ are defined earlier (see, eqn.(163) ).
-Next, using the power-series expansion in $\eta$ for the $\eta$-dependent quantities in eq.(240) and equating the coefficients of each power of $\eta$ to zero,one arrives at the following recursion-relation:
+$\alpha\equiv(\omega^2 - 1)$ and $\bar{\psi}$ , $\bar{E}$ have been defined earlier (see, eqn.(163) ).
+Next, using the power-series expansion in $\eta$ for the $\eta$-dependent quantities in eqn.(211) and equating the coefficients of each power of $\eta$ to zero,one arrives at the following recursion-relation:

 where, $X(j,i)$ are defined by the relation: $X(j)=\sum\limits_{i=0}^{\infty}{\eta^i}X(j,i)$ and other quantities are given as follows: